 L.P.
-Fisher Public Library 679 Main Street, Woodstock (506) 325-4777 | lpfisher.library@gnb.ca Carleton County Historical Society 128 Connell Street, Woodstock (506) 328-9706 | cchs@nb.aibn.com on May 1, 1856, but its history extends to at least one full century before this date.
+Fisher Public Library & Thompson Centre 679 Main Street, Woodstock (506) 325-4777 | lpfisher.library@gnb.ca Carleton County Historical Society 128 Connell Street, Woodstock (506) 328-9706 | cchs@nb.aibn.com first incorporated town in the province of New Brunswick on May 1, 1856, but its history extends to at least one full century before this date.
 Along with the most of the rest of the St. John River Valley Woodstock was settled primarily by Loyalists in the late 1700s.